rlucas7/rlucas7.github.io/_publications/2024-10-01-paper-title-nearest-neighbor-matchups.md

 collection: publications
 category: manuscripts
 permalink: /publication/2024-10-01-paper-title-number-1
-excerpt: 'We introduce our novel nearest-neighbor matchup effects framework, which presents a flexible way to account for team characteristics above and beyond team strength that may influence game outcomes. '
+excerpt: 'We introduce our novel nearest-neighbor matchup effects framework, which presents a flexible way to account for team characteristics above and beyond team strength that may influence game outcomes.
+The paper was covered by several media outlets, click into the page to see one example.'
 date: 2015-02-23
 venue: ' Journal of Quantitative Analysis in Sports'
 slidesurl: ''